anton-k/talks/csound-journal/Csound-expression-paper.md

 hlifts, vlifts :: ([a] -> b) -> Source [a] -> Source b
 ~~~

-We can create volume a simple mixing console for our example.
+We can create a simple mixing console for our example.
 We have our individual parts:

 ~~~haskell
 let drone = ...